ckm2k1/js-montreal.org/README.md

 open to suggestions.

 Log your suggestions using the issues panel.
 The site exist for the group, help us make it more useful.
 I'm going to log a few issues myself.
-If you feel like taking them on, let me know!
+If you feel like taking them on, go for it!
+Go fork and prosper!